-Many Africans live in a world steeped in occult beliefs and practices, believing ancestral spirits influence everyday life and convinced that whatever misfortune they experience is from an evil man or spirit.
+Many Africans live in a world steeped in occult beliefs and practices that include generational curses.
+The belief is held that ancestral spirits influence everyday life leaving individuals and families convinced that whatever misfortune they experience is from an evil man or spirit.
 When help is sought, it invariably identifies misfortunes suspected of arising from a curse.
 Anything seen as hereditary seems to conclude that a generational curse is the cause.

 Often, self-appointed prophets feel they can both discern a person’s past and the ability to break a curse.